 Performing has been a huge part of my life ever since I can remember.
-That does not mean to say that I have always found it easy; there are lots of obstacles that we face as performers that, without well informed guidance, can feel impossible to overcome.
+That doesn’t mean that I’ve always found it easy; there are lots of obstacles that we face as performers that, without help and guidance, can feel impossible to overcome.

 When I turned 13, after four years of performing publicly in front of substantial audiences, I suddenly developed crippling stage nerves.
-The thought of performing in front of anyone filled me with dread.
+The thought of performing in front of anyone terrified me.
 I still loved to sing, I was just scared of the audience, the potential failure, and constantly questioned everything that could possibly go wrong.

 It was not until a few years ago that I began to seriously consider my options – just ‘getting over it’ wasn’t working.
 I sought out help from a local hypnotist that I found on Google to help combat my stage nerves.
 In the space of a few weeks, she taught me grounding techniques similar to those recommended for someone having a panic attack.
 I was sceptical, but practised the exercises that she set me religiously.
 I had an upcoming concert, and felt that little feeling of dread in my stomach that I had felt all those years ago.